Kansas City metropolitan area: Counties

 The MSA covers a total area of 7952 sqmi including 97 sqmi of water.

 Associated areas

 Often associated with Kansas City, the cities of Lawrence, Kansas and Saint Joseph, Missouri are identified as separate Metropolitan Statistical Areas.

 The Kansas City-Overland Park-Kansas City MO-KS (USA) Combined Statistical Area (CSA) encompasses the Metropolitan statistical areas (MSA) of Kansas City MO-KS, the St. Joseph metropolitan area and the Lawrence, Kansas metropolitan area with the Micropolitan Statistical Areas (μSA) of Warrensburg, Missouri, Atchison, Kansas, and Ottawa, Kansas.
 (Warrensburg is in Johnson County, Missouri.
 Atchison is in Atchison County, Kansas.
 Ottawa is in Franklin County, Kansas.)
 The combined statistical area covers a total area of 9220 sqmi including 103 sqmi of water.

 Politics

-The Kansas City metro area is a swing metro area, going between the Republican and Democratic parties for decades.
+The Kansas City metro area is a swing metro area, going between the Republican and Democratic parties for decades and voting for Democratic and Republican presidential candidates equally since 2000.
+It is unlike most other large cities in the United States; most populous metropolitan areas lean Democratic, which makes Kansas City slightly Republican as compared to metros of similar size, even as compared to St. Louis, which is also centered in Missouri.